 Sometimes I feel like I’ve just joined a great new club.
 I hadn’t heard of stove fans until recently.
 Advised by the previous owners of our home, I ordered a stove fan to see if it makes a difference to the effectiveness of our wood burning stoves or whether what it claims to do is just a load of hot air!

 (Disclosure.
-Some of the links in this article are affiliate links and if you use them to make a purchase I may earn a small commission.
+Some of these are affiliate links.
+In other words, if you make a purchase we may earn a small commission.
 View our full disclosure statement)

-Simple instructions said to place the fan on the side or back of the stove on a flat surface and to only handle it by the little metal handle on the top of it.
+Simple instructions said to place the fan on the side or back of the stove on a flat surface.
+And to only handle it by the little metal handle on the top of it.
 The handle looks a bit small but in use, it is plenty large enough.
-I ordered the all black version, as I wanted something unobtrusive and that wouldn’t attract the attention of the grandchildren (although it also comes with different colour blades).
+I ordered the all black version, as I wanted something unobtrusive and that wouldn’t attract the attention of the grandchildren.
+Although it also comes with different colour blades.

 In a nutshell for this stove fan review.
 Yes!
 It seemed to move the heat around the room very well and we could feel that the warmth was being pushed further away from the stove.
 Job done!
 I will be ordering another stove fan to use on the wood burner that heats the kitchen and snug (one of those stoves with doors on both sides) as the kitchen doesn’t have an alternative source of heating.

 You can read more about our home in this blog post Dream Searching.